'For financial crime, the set assures first-class representation.' Chambers UK 2023

-With expertise in all areas of the financial conduct field, QEB Hollis Whiteman is uniquely well placed to provide the complete range of support to those in the banking arena.
+With expertise in all areas of the Financial Conduct field, QEB Hollis Whiteman is uniquely well placed to provide the complete range of support to those in the Banking arena.
 It does so to a vast client base with complex and diverse needs.

-QEB Hollis Whiteman’s proficiency in the financial conduct field is borne of the many occasions we have advised and represented individuals, companies, financial institutions, prosecuting agencies and regulatory bodies.
+QEB Hollis Whiteman’s proficiency in the Financial Conduct field is borne of the many occasions we have advised and represented individuals, companies, financial institutions, prosecuting agencies and regulatory bodies.

-Members of Chambers have experience of prosecuting and defending in banking within every type of tribunal, at every tier.
+Members of Chambers have experience of prosecuting and defending in Banking within every type of tribunal, at every tier.
 We have experience of each of the unique processes at every stage.

-Chambers has been involved in high profile and pioneering cases with members of all levels of seniority.
-We were instructed on both sides of the courtroom in R v Hind and others, emanating from ‘Operation Tabernula’, the Financial Conduct Authority’s “biggest insider trading investigation in UK history”, placing traders and directors in the dock.
+Chambers has been involved in high-profile and pioneering cases with members of all levels of seniority.
+We were instructed on both sides of the courtroom in R v Hind & Others emanating from Operation Tabernula, the Financial Conduct Authority’s 'biggest insider trading investigation in UK history', placing traders and directors in the dock.
 We have advised and represented individuals in benchmark manipulation investigations.
-We spearheaded a vast FCA attestation program for a major global bank, have undertaken a compliance checking programme for another and have provided counsel to advise on connected issues to a third.
-A number of QEB Hollis Whiteman’s barristers have worked inside the FCA and the SFO on complex banking cases and are instructed by the SFO in a banking rights issue investigation.
-We regularly advise bankers and represent them throughout FCA enforcement investigations and associated proceedings in the RDC, Upper Tribunal and High Court.
+We spearheaded a vast Financial Conduct Authority (FCA) attestation programme for a major global bank, have undertaken a compliance checking programme for another and have provided counsel to advise on connected issues to a third.
+A number of QEB Hollis Whiteman’s barristers have worked inside the Financial Conduct Authority (FCA) and the Serious Fraud Office (SFO) on complex banking cases and are instructed by the SFO in a banking rights issue investigation.
+We regularly advise bankers and represent them throughout FCA Enforcement Investigations and associated proceedings in the Regulatory Decisions Committee (RDC), Upper Tribunal and High Court.

-QEB Hollis Whiteman’s banking team is sought out for its multifaceted skillset and generous strength in depth.
+QEB Hollis Whiteman’s Banking team is sought out for its multifaceted skill set and generous strength in depth.